click here for a pdf version of my CV

 Presentations

-Ely T, Marko PB.
-(2025) “Population Genetics of Marine Species in Hawai‘i using eDNA”.
+Apr 2025: “Population Genetics of Marine Species in Hawai‘i using eDNA”.
 Albert L. Tester Memorial Symposium.
-Honolulu, HI. won honorable mention for graduate student talks
+Honolulu, HI.
+Honorable mention, Best graduate student talk

 Posters

-Ely T, Gold Z, Barber PH.
-(2018).
-“Investigating Temporal Variation of eDNA in a Marine Environment”.
+May 2018: “Investigating Temporal Variation of eDNA in a Marine Environment”.
 UCLA’s Annual Biology Research Symposium.
-Los Angeles, CA.
+Los Angeles, CA. 3rd place Undergraduate Poster

 Experience